wimpysworld/stream-sprout/README.md

 ## Configure Stream Sprout

-Copy the [example Stream Sprout configuration](https://github.com/wimpysworld/stream-sprout/blob/main/stream-sprout.yaml.example) and edit it to suit your needs.
+Copy the [example Stream Sprout configuration](https://github.com/wimpysworld/stream-sprout/blob/main/stream-sprout.yaml.example) and edit it to suit your needs 📝

 Stream Sprout will look for a configuration file in the following locations, in this order:
 - Current working directory `./stream-sprout.yaml`
 - XDG configuration directory `$XDG_CONFIG_HOME/stream-sprout.yaml` (*Linux*) or `~/.config/stream-sprout.yaml` (*macOS*)